vi/forsnapshotfs/README.md

-signed big endian numbers (0 - unallocated block (near the end of file), positive - length of this block compressed, negative - this block is not stored here and should be retrieved from a dependency, 0x8000 - zero block).
-Blocks are currently 4096 bytes each.
+signed big endian numbers (0 - unallocated block (near the end of file), positive - length of this block compressed, negative - this block is not stored here and should be retrieved from a dependency, 0x8000 - zero block, 0x8001 - uncompressed block).
+Blocks are usually 4096 bytes each.

 dat file contains lzo1x-compressed blocks contatenated, referenced by idx file.